zoltan977/PizzaParty/README.md

 ## Features

 - You can authenticate yourself either by the Google icon on the top right corner or by the "Regisztráció" and "Belépés" forms
-- Your registration must be confirmed by a link sent to you via email
+- A form registration must be confirmed by a link sent to you via email
-- You can change your password on the login page by clicking the "Elfelejtett jelszó" link
+- Your password can be changed on the login page by clicking on the "Elfelejtett jelszó" link
 - You can choose from several pizza and topping on the Home page
-- You can view the details of a product by clicking the info icon on it
+- Product details can be viewed by clicking on the info icon on it
-- You can put your choosen product into a cart either by the cart icon on it or by the button on the details page
+- Chosen products can be put into a cart either by the cart icon on it or by the button on the details page
 - Cart content can be modified and deleted
 - When you are authenticated and the cart is not empty you can fill in an ordering form on the "Új megrendelés" page and send it
 - Previous orders can be viewed on the "Megrendelések" page
+- There is a "Új asztalfoglalás" and "Asztalfoglalások" page.
+- Table bookings can be made on the "Új asztalfoglalás" page with the help of a table where quarter hour intervals can be chosen.
+- Your previous bookings can be seen on the "Asztalfoglalások page"
+- And bookings are also entered into the google calendar of the current user if he/she authenticated with google

+## Demo

+You can test the running upplication on this [demo](https://cryptic-brushlands-33727.herokuapp.com) link.

+## API documentation of the backend

+On the demo page you can view the API documentation too on this [documentation](https://cryptic-brushlands-33727.herokuapp.com/api/docs) link.

 ## Tech